Day Bowman

 Reflecting upon her personal life journey through a poetic response to the beauty of nature, Bowman captures the play of light on wet sands, but does not shy away from the contentious issues of global politics that underpin and impact our transient lives.
 All is captured in her beautiful paintings of Fortresses and Seaside Citadels.

 Combining the fine art of drawing with that of painting comes naturally to her.
-Bowman’s abstract expressionist paintings, in charcoal and conte over oil on canvas, are mille feuille - complex yet fluent, strident and charged, they intuitively balance the brittle notes of humanity against the fragility of endeavor.
+Bowman’s abstract expressionist paintings, in charcoal and conte over oil on canvas, are mille feuille - complex yet fluent, strident and charged, they intuitively balance the brittle notes of humanity against the fragility of endeavour.

 For all of us together on this earth, the catharsis of walking barefoot along the shoreline, is primal - the criss-cross of shallow incoming tides erasing our sadnesses like footprints from Plashy Places.
 For Day Bowman, returning to the coastal landscape of her childhood, it is manna for the soul.
 As we release ourselves to the elements, we find a path to peace and healing.